Adem Jashari

 Adem Shaban Jashari (born Fazli Jashari; 28 November 1955 – 7 March 1998) was one of the founders of the Kosovo Liberation Army (KLA), a Kosovo Albanian separatist militia which fought for the secession of Kosovo from Yugoslavia during the 1990s.

 Beginning in 1991, Jashari participated in attacks against the Serbian police before travelling to Albania to receive military training.
 Arrested in 1993, he was released at the behest of the Albanian Army and later returned to Kosovo, where he continued launching attacks against the Yugoslav establishment.
 In July 1997, he was convicted of terrorism in absentia by a Yugoslav court; the trial was subsequently criticized by Human Rights Watch.
 After several unsuccessful attempts to capture or kill him, Serbian police launched an attack against Jashari's home in Prekaz in March 1998.
-The battle that followed resulted in the deaths of 57 members of Jashari's family, including that of Jashari, his wife, brother and son.
+The battle that followed resulted in the deaths of 57 members of Jashari's family, including that of Jashari, his wife, brother and sons.

 Seen as the "father of the KLA", Jashari is considered a symbol of Kosovar independence by ethnic Albanians.
 He was posthumously awarded with the title "Hero of Kosovo" following its declaration of independence in 2008.

 Life

-Adem Shaban Jashari was born on 28 November 1955, in the village of Prekaz, AR KiM, SFR Yugoslavia, as Fazli Jashari.
+Adem Shaban Jashari was born on 28 November 1955, in the village of Prekaz, SFR Yugoslavia, as Fazli Jashari.
 Descended from Kosovo Albanian guerrillas who had fought Yugoslav forces decades prior, he was raised on Albanian war stories and was rarely seen without a gun.
 According to journalist Tim Judah, Jashari "hated the Serbs, and although he was one of the KLA’s early recruits, he was no ideological guerrilla."
 The earliest known attack against Serbian police by Adem Jashari dates back to Kosovo protests in 1989, where Hashim Thaçi stated that Jashari was "armed to the teeth" and threw Molotov cocktails at Serbian armored vehicles.